jeromevde/Crawl-My-Repo/README.md

 # Google-Crawl-My-Repo
+Don't forget to activate gh-pages in the settings of this repository!

 ## Purpose
 This project sets up a dummy website using GitHub Pages, designed to be crawled by Google.
 It includes: